-The Nelthropp family, the founders of the Cruzan Rum Distillery, have called St. Croix their home since the 1800s.
+Founded by Gordon Skeoch then later run by the Nelthropp family, the Cruzan Rum Distillery, have called St. Croix their home since the 1800s.
 Back in 1760, cane began to be crushed by a sugar mill at the site of the current distillery.

 For the past 200 years, the Cruzan Rum Distillery has played an important role in the Virgin Islands, even including a bit of the island’s spirit in each of its drinks.